shannonarcher/garrulous-egg/README.md

 seed - the seed that should be used to generate the level

+GET
-/user/:id - returns user data for that user
+/users/:id - returns user data for that user

+POST
+/users/ - creates a user

+PUT
+/users/:id - updates a user